Remote Login: Using Secure Remote Access for RDP Connections with an iOS Device

 Instructions

-Step 1 - Open the PRA console app Accessconsole.
+Step 1 - Open the Secure Remote Access console app Accessconsole.
 This app should already be installed and configured on your USNH iPad.

 accessconsole

-The Login page of PRA in the Accessconsole app will look like this, with Site Address already filled in: usnhpra.beyondtrustcloud.com
+The Login page for Secure Remote Access in the Accessconsole app will look like this, with the site address already filled in: usnhpra.beyondtrustcloud.com

 login page

-Important: PRA Login does not use your usual USNH login credentials.
-If you do not have a login for PRA yet, please contact your supervisor for assistance.
+Important: Secure Remote Access does not use your usual USNH login credentials.
+If you do not have a login for the application yet, please contact your supervisor for assistance.

 Step 2 - Once logged in, the landing page of the console will appear as a mostly blank screen with some menu icons on the left side.
 To view all of the servers you currently have access to, click on the small blue rectangle in the top left corner (highlighted below in red):